 - Learning how to eat healthfully.
-Nutritional counseling that teaches patients how to plan meals, shop, cook, and order at restaurants can increase their ability to manage their eating habits and maintain a healthy weight without resorting to disordered eating habits.
+Nutritional counseling that teaches patients how to plan meals, shop, cook, and order at restaurants can increase their ability to manage their eating habits and maintain healthy body weight without resorting to disordered eating habits.

 Everyone who lives with an eating disorder like bulimia develops these disordered eating behaviors for a number of different reasons, often including one or more of the following:

-- A need to experience control in life
+- Lack of control in life

 - Body image issues and lack of self-esteem

 If any of these issues are problematic for the patient, they should be addressed during the treatment program.
-Individual therapy, group therapy, and a wide range of holistic and alternative treatments can help patients to progress as they process through the mental and emotional obstacles to developing positive eating habits.
+Individual therapy, group therapy, and a wide range of holistic and alternative treatments can help patients with bulimia nervosa to progress as they process through the mental and emotional obstacles to developing positive eating habits.